laiyitming/wordpress-firebase-form/README.md

 - FIREBASE_AWS_API_SECRET: This constant will hold secret key to authenticate call with aws API
 - Refer to https://firebase.google.com/docs/web/setup for more information about setup application on google firebase.

+### Installation & Setup for PHP REST API
+- You can use PHP Firebase API to connect Firebase database in PHP using API suggested by Firebase https://firebase.google.com/docs/database/rest/start
+- We have used PHP API developed by Tamas Kalman
+- Go to https://github.com/ktamas77/firebase-php/, install or download below three files
+1. firebaseInterface.php
+2. firebaseLib.php
+3. firebaseStub.php
+- Copy them in /firebase-forms/lib folder
+- We are using this API to approve and reject contest entries from admin side.
+- To deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software please go through Licence section of API first

 ### Used Technologies
 1. Google Firebase: Realtime database, firebase functions, Firebase storage
 2. AWS: IAM role, API Gateway, LAMBDA, Elastic Search